 Cappadocia is a semi-arid region of Central Turkey famed for it’s distinctive rock formations.
 Commonly known as Fairy Chimneys, these incredulous rock and earth towers are the result of millions of years of weathering and erosion.

 For a long time this pretty region of Turkey has grown in popularity with tourists and is now a must-visit for any trip to Turkey.
 On my overland tours through Turkey I visited Cappadocia several times and it was always a pleasure to return.
-In the main town of Goreme there is a great laid back atmosphere and a big range of activities to choose from.
+In the main town of Goreme there is a great laid back atmosphere and a huge range of activities to choose from.

-- 1 Things to do in Cappadocia
+- 1 Things To Do In Cappadocia

 - 2 Cappadocia Itinerary